Product Design and Upcycling During COVID-19

 The decision to make a mobile, Asari says, was informed by our connection to memories and the way we process grief during the pandemic.

 “One classmate in particular, Rodrigo Dyer (MDes 2021), and I were talking about this idea of grief and reflection, and what is actually meaningful in this time,” says Ansari.
 “So I was thinking how cool it would be if RX was a platform for people to connect with those materials—like a shell you got at a beach on vacation or a piece of brick from your old childhood home, things like that—where holding it can really evoke an emotion or a memory.”

 Other ID students sought to create products of particular relevance while communities practiced social distancing.
 With a significant proportion of today’s workers doing their jobs from home, students devised stand-up desks, room partitions, and shelf systems from reclaimed materials.

 For now, RX expects to select a few student projects to prototype and potentially sell through its online marketplace in the summer.

 “I think that it’s really cool to work with ID’s design group and to see what happens in synthesis,” says Burdett.
-“This was a group of totally creative people who combined those initial findings with a new reality.
+“This was a group of totally creative people who combined those initial findings with a new reality that got totally dropped on them.
 They came up with really cool ideas that pilot a whole bunch of directions for us.”